Department Shared Folders

 - DoIT Windows Admin will email the Access Controllers with all of the necessary information as soon as the folder is created.
 This will include the location of the folder, the folder name and the access group names.

-- Client Support or your departmental support technician must install the Active Directory Users and Computers software on both Access Controllers' computers.
+- Customer Engagement & Support or your departmental support technician must install the Active Directory Users and Computers software on both Access Controllers' computers.
 This software will be used to maintain the access control groups for the shared folder.

 You can map a drive to a shared folder and create a shortcut on your desktop.
 This will make it easier to access files in the folder.